timbrockley/hugo-timbrockley-github-io/content/development/htmx-golang.md

 ## Futher Reading

+More information about about HTMX can be found in the [HTMX Website](https://htmx.org/).

-More information about the [net/http](https://pkg.go.dev/net/http), [html/template](https://pkg.go.dev/html/template) and other packages can be found on the [Go Website](https://golang.org/) and many tutorials are available online.
+More information about the [net/http](https://pkg.go.dev/net/http), [html/template](https://pkg.go.dev/html/template) and other packages can be found on the [Go Website](https://golang.org/).